Leak points to a new camera module on the Google Pixel 8

-(Pocket-lint) - A leak shows evidence that 2023 Pixel phones will gain staggered HDR support, something that's not possible with the main sensor on the Pixel 6 and 7 series.
+A leak shows evidence that 2023 Pixel phones will gain staggered HDR support, something that's not possible with the main sensor on the Pixel 6 and 7 series.

 Kuba Wojciechowski dug into the Google Camera Go app and found references to staggered HDR for 2023 phones.